aaniish/Sight-Saver/README.md

-# second_app
+# Sight Saver

-made by Flutter and Dart
+made with Flutter and Dart

 # about the app
 ![home](https://user-images.githubusercontent.com/23199804/83353333-d5881380-a31f-11ea-81b8-1999577a99ec.jpg)